nightblure/injection/docs/dev/migration-from-dependency-injector.md

 [Injection](https://github.com/nightblure/injection) **does not implement** **some** [providers](https://python-dependency-injector.ets-labs.org/providers/index.html)
 (Resource, List, Dict, Aggregate and etc.) because the developer considered them to be **rarely used** in practice.
-In this case, you don't need to do the migration, but if you really want to use my package, I'd love to see your [issues](https://github.com/nightblure/injection/issues) and/or [MR](https://github.com/nightblure/injection/pulls)!
+In this case, you don't need to do the migration, but if you really want to use my package, I'd love to see your [issues](https://github.com/nightblure/injection/issues) and/or [merge requests](https://github.com/nightblure/injection/pulls)!

 ---